 Sympathy on the death of Anthony Shaffer.

-The Lantz Office LLC, 200 West 57th Street, Suite 503, New York, NY 10019 - Sends a copy of the correspondence between PS and Harold Pinter with regard to Pinter's request to make a screenplay version of Anthony Shaffer's 'Sleuth': a letter from Peter dated 18 April 2007 and a letter from Pinter dated 30 April 2007; letter is cc'd to Peter.
+The Lantz Office LLC, 200 West 57th Street, Suite 503, New York, NY 10019 - Sends a copy of the correspondence between Peter and Harold Pinter with regard to Pinter's request to make a screenplay version of Anthony Shaffer's 'Sleuth': a letter from Shaffer dated 18 April 2007 and a letter from Pinter dated 30 April 2007; letter is cc'd to Peter.

 Describes a production of "Amadeus" in Kettering; hopes to see him in April, reminisces about Tony Shaffer and others from the old days.